filterAdaptive Groups

 Update an Adaptive Group

-The settings field that contains the conditions for an Adaptive Group can be updated at anytime by calling the PATCH /groups/{groupId}endpoint with the identifying {groupId} of the group to be updated.
+The settings field that contains the conditions for an Adaptive Group can be updated at any time by calling the PATCH /groups/{groupId} endpoint with the identifying {groupId} of the group to be updated.

 List Adaptive Groups